sogno-platform/datafev/README.md

 ## Contribution

-1. Clone repository via SSH (`git clone git@git.rwth-aachen.de:acs/public/automation/datafev.git`) or clone repository via HTTPS (`git clone https://git.rwth-aachen.de/acs/public/automation/datafev.git`)
+1. Clone repository via SSH (`git clone git@github.com:erdemgumrukcu/datafev.git`) or clone repository via HTTPS (`git clone https://github.com/erdemgumrukcu/datafev.git`)
-2. Open an issue at [https://git.rwth-aachen.de/acs/public/automation/datafev/-/issues](https://git.rwth-aachen.de/acs/public/automation/datafev/-/issues)
+2. Open an issue at [https://github.com/erdemgumrukcu/datafev/issues](https://github.com/erdemgumrukcu/datafev/issues)
 3. Checkout the development branch: `git checkout development`
 4. Update your local development branch (if necessary): `git pull origin development`
 5. Create your feature/issue branch: `git checkout -b issueXY_explanation`
 6. Commit your changes: `git commit -m "Add feature #XY"`
 7. Push to the branch: `git push origin issueXY_explanation`
-8. Submit a merge request from issueXY_explanation to development branch via [https://git.rwth-aachen.de/acs/public/automation/datafev/-/merge_requests](https://git.rwth-aachen.de/acs/public/automation/datafev/-/merge_requests)
+8. Submit a pull request from issueXY_explanation to development branch via [https://github.com/erdemgumrukcu/datafev/pulls](https://github.com/erdemgumrukcu/datafev/pulls)
 9. Wait for approval or revision of the new implementations.

 ## Installation

-datafev requires the following Python packages:
+datafev requires at least the following Python packages:
-- matplotlib==3.5.1
+- matplotlib>=3.5.1
-- numpy==1.21.5
+- numpy>=1.21.5
-- openpyxl==3.0.9
+- openpyxl>=3.0.9
-- pandas==1.4.2
+- pandas>=1.4.2
-- pyomo==6.4.1
+- pyomo>=6.4.1

 as well as the installation of at least one mathematical programming solver for convex and/or non-convex problems, which is supported by the [Pyomo](http://www.pyomo.org/) optimisation modelling library.
 We recommend one of the following solvers: